New to carnivorous plants? Start here!

 5. Where can I find detailed care instructions?

-- Dionaea - The Venus Flytrap: A Complete Guide, here on Tom’s Carnivores.
+- Dionaea - The Venus Flytrap: A Complete Guide

-- Sarracenia - How to Grow Pitcher Plants, here on Tom’s Carnivores.
+- Sarracenia - How to Grow Pitcher Plants

-- Nepenthes - How to Care for Tropical Pitcher Plants, here on Tom’s Carnivores.
+- Nepenthes - How to Care for Tropical Pitcher Plants

-I’d also recommend signing up to my email list - subscribers receive tips on cultivation and shop updates.
+I’d also recommend signing up to my email list - subscribers receive tips on cultivation and blog updates.

 Other recent books which I personally find useful and would recommend include Cultivating Carnivorous Plants by Natch Greyes (link), Carnivorous Plants: Gardening with Extraordinary Botanicals by Nigel Hewitt-Cooper (link), and - for serious growers - the work of Stewart McPherson (link).